-- Require 15 percent MDPUs as the highest priority public amenity for all optional method projects. - Provide a range of unit types, including for families, seniors, and persons with physical challenges. - Encourage innovative building conversion, including non-residential to residential development. - Preserve affordable housing through the use of tax credits and other financing tools. - Create public-private partnerships between public, private and philanthropic institutions.
+- Require 15 percent MDPUs as the highest priority public benefit for all new residential development, unless the property is required to dedicate land for a school site or athletic fields that can be used by MCPS and approximate the size of a local park. - Provide a range of unit types, including for families, seniors, and persons with physical challenges. - Encourage innovative building conversion, including non-residential to residential development. - Preserve affordable housing through the use of tax credits and other financing tools. - Create public-private partnerships between public, private and philanthropic institutions.